biolds/tibuta-w100/README.md

 # Touchscreen

 Using the touchscreen requires rebuilding the kernel to enable custom settings, and update the `silead` module.

-The updated kernel can be downloaded from this repository (it's built on top on the [6.1 kernel backport](https://packages.debian.org/bullseye-backports/kernel/linux-image-6.1.0-0.deb11.5-amd64-unsigned), which is required for the sound card module): [linux-image-6.1.12+_6.1.12+-1_amd64.deb](/uploads/Home/linux-image-6.1.12+_6.1.12+-1_amd64.deb)
+A patched kernel based on the latest Debian kernel can be downloaded from https://gitlab.com/biolds1/tibuta-w100-kernel/-/pipelines?scope=tags&page=1 (click on the Download button, then `kernel:archive`).

 The [firmware](/uploads/Home/gsl1680-tibuta-w100.fw) needs to be copied manually into `/lib/firmware/silead/`.